nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-No TA candidate entries contains the given keyword in the specified attribute field
+No TA candidate entries contain the given keyword in the specified attribute field
     * 2a1.
 TAlent Assistant™ returns an empty list with zero search results

     Use case ends.